Diversity Recruitment Scholarship

 However, minority patients can’t always find a doctor like them.
 There is only one black doctor for every 3,222 black residents.
 Latinos face a worse disparity: Just one doctor for every 4,639 people living in Indiana.
 One clear solution: train more minority physicians.

-A Diversity Recruitment Scholarship deepens the pool of funds from which IU School of Medicine can draw to remain competitive, allowing a student to make his or her choice based on fit and not finances.
+The Diversity Recruitment Scholarship deepens the pool of funds from which IU School of Medicine can draw to remain competitive, allowing a student to make his or her choice based on fit and not finances.
 Through this scholarship, Indiana can retain its most talented students and train more physicians who may consider a career caring for underserved populations.
 Donations of any amount are very much appreciated.